Syedaaneesa/flexedge/README.md

 ## 💪 Efforts & Contributions

 This project involved:
-- Designing from scratch using **Elementor Pro**
+Designing pages from scratch using Elementor Pro

-- Building a **custom layout system** for scalability
+Developing a custom layout system for scalability and flexibility

-- Styling components with **custom CSS**
+Styling components with custom CSS for a polished look

-- Managing site structure and **SEO-optimized content**
+Structuring the site and managing SEO-optimized content

-- Integrating **responsive and accessible design principles**
+Implementing responsive and accessible design principles

-Each page was thoughtfully crafted and optimized to reflect a refined, professional aesthetic consistent with the FlexEdge brand identity.

 ---